13 and 15 West 54th Street: Later use

-The next occupant of the houses, Danish bank Unibank, would leave several stories unused for several months on end before it moved out by 2000.
+The next occupant of the houses, Danish bank Unibank, left several stories unused for several months on end before it moved out by 2000.
 Early in 2001, the Emmes Group of Companies paid $30 million for 13–15 West 54th and 20–22 West 55th Street.
 The company hired Helpern Architects to redesign the lobby of the office unit.
 After Aquavit's lease expired in 2004, it relocated from 13 to 15 West 54th Street to a nearby building on 65 East 55th Street.
 Both houses were sold in 2004 for $23 million to Rock 54, LLC.
 Gray Kunz subsequently opened the Grayz restaurant in the former Aquavit space in 2007.
 After two years, Grayz was replaced by Atria, which only operated for another four months.
 La Petite Maison then took the restaurant space in 2010.
 The Il Gattopardo restaurant opened in the townhouses' restaurant space in 2013.
 Eagle's View Capital Management leased the third floor of the houses in 2017.